-String, yarn or thread Easter eggs are fun and easy to make.
-A great craft projects for children (and adults!).
-All you need is some yarn, string or embroidery floss (which is what I used), some craft white glue, like Elmers, and some balloons!
+String, yarn, or thread Easter eggs are fun and easy to make.
+A great craft project for children (and adults!).

 This is a great Easter craft to do with children.
 They just need to be patient for the string to dry!